YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 After the first wash period and once scabs have cleared without bleeding, light headphones become easier to judge.
 The timing also depends on the area transplanted.
 A frontal hairline patient may have no contact from a headband placed high on the crown, while a crown transplant patient may have direct contact exactly where the band sits.
 The safest personal answer comes from matching the headphone shape to the actual graft location.

-If you are unsure about the graft timeline, read the explanation on when hair transplant grafts are secure.
-That page gives the broader timing logic.
+If you are unsure about the graft timeline, the explanation of when hair transplant grafts are secure gives the broader timing logic.
 Here, the same idea is applied to headphones, pressure, and friction.

 Headphones can create three different issues in early recovery.
 The first is direct rubbing across grafts.
 The second is pressure from a band or ear cup that stays in one position for a long time.
 The third is repeated movement, especially when a headset slides while you walk, study, work, or train.